A chest-down image of a student with a STEVENS sweatshirt on working with test tubes while wearing gloves.

 Our department's research strengths lie in:

-• Modulation of disease-relevant biological systems at molecular level (“molecular mind’)
+• Modulation of disease-relevant biological systems at the molecular level (“molecular mind’)

 • Studying mechanisms of cancer initiation, progression, and therapy resistance using patient-derived organoids and tissue models (“cellular mind”)